 More often than not, most people have an interesting procedure for self-sabotage.
-They may unconsciously want to experience more attention, more diversity or simply to elude the responsibility of dealing with their own problems.
+They may unconsciously want to experience more attention, more diversity, or simply to elude the responsibility of dealing with their own problems.
 In fact, they have (access to) more resources they would like to admit.
 This is by no means an intention of wasting other people’s time.
 It just so happens often that, caught in the flow of things, we forget the main purpose.

 I will give you my example.
-During the summer of 2011, I worked on 7 projects (see more details here) Of course I haven’t finished any of them.
-In exchange, I seem to have been caught (this is just a fiugure of speaking – actually, it’s all my fault) in a lot of small time-occupying activities, which won’t actually matter in 5 years, and which are only urgent stuff about which you forget after doing them – like mounting parquet, getting involved in other people’s issues (living other people’s lives while I’m borrowing mine to other people), being sick; I blogged on Debug Your Mind [en, blog] and Discerne [ro, blog], I met with a lot of people which shared me their business ideas – out of which none of them earned me any money, compiling and re-organizing my professional files, doing shopping, cleaning and re-arranging the house, fighting with some tough-headed people, etc.
+During the summer of 2011, I worked on 7 projects (see more details here).
+Of course, I haven’t finished any of them.
+In exchange, I seem to have been caught (this is just a figure of speech – actually, it’s all my fault) in a lot of small time-occupying activities, which won’t actually matter in 5 years, and which are only urgent stuff about which you forget after doing them – like mounting parquet, getting involved in other people’s issues (living other people’s lives while I’m borrowing mine to other people), being sick; I blogged on Debug Your Mind [en, blog] and Discerne [ro, blog], I met with a lot of people which shared me their business ideas – out of which none of them earned me any money, compiling and re-organizing my professional files, doing shopping, cleaning and re-arranging the house, fighting with some tough-headed people, etc.

 All these non-strategic activities got me involved in other people’s plans instead of involving others in my plans.
 I forgot that I myself, as a coach, have a set of tools designed specifically to prevent such things from happening.
 Time is the most precious resource any person has.
 Doing things without a sense of purpose gest motivation down.
-In one day, you wake up and find out you don’t like what you have to do.
+One day, you wake up and find out you don’t like what you have to do.
 You find you are the prisoner of your own life.
 Using freedom to lose it is the most current manner Western civilization uses in order to feel useless and purposeless.

 So I adopted some strategies which I would like to share with you.